 - Refresh your paint.
 If you're tired of seeing the same old color every day, or you need to touch up your walls, this will make your Home feel newer and look cleaner.

 - Deep clean your dishwasher.
 Get a cup of white household vinegar, put it in your dishwasher (when it's empty) and run it for a full cycle.
 This will get rid of any hard lime buildup and improve the functionality of your dishwasher.

 - De-clutter your Home.
 With Mobile Homes, you may have smaller space to work with so you need to get creative when organizing your belongings.
 Remember, less is more.

 - Improve your landscaping.
 Add some bushes or flowers in the front of your Home to make it look more appealing and welcoming.
 You can plant in the ground or use containers.

 - Seal a drafty window.
 If you're tired of feeling that drafty, cold air when you're next to your window, now is the time to fix it.
 Luckily, this is a project you can take on yourself just by replacing the weather stripping.

-- Inspect your home regularly in case severe weather strikes.
-Knowing your mobile home is in tip-top shape will make you feel confident that you will avoid any leaks or water damage in the future.
+- Inspect your Home regularly in case severe weather strikes.
+Knowing your Mobile Home is in tip-top shape will make you feel confident that you may avoid any leaks or water damage in the future.
 Check your roof for punctures and cracks, and repair any loose or missing shingles.
-Next, examine your exterior siding to repair punctures and replace any missing fasteners or screws.
-Then, you should look under your home for any sagging, tears, or water spots.
+Next, examine your exterior siding to repair damages and replace any missing fasteners or screws.
+Then, look under your Home for any sagging, tears or water spots.
 These issues can be signs of damaged insulation that may cause water lines to freeze.

-We hope these mobile home tips will help you start off 2019 right!
+We hope these Mobile Home tips will help you start the New Year off right!